MatthewYong/recipes-connected/README.md

 The following codes were inspired or taken from:
 - [Code Institute](https://codeinstitute.net/) For guidance throughout this project based on the Flask mini project in module Datacentric development
 - [Python Programming](https://pythonprogramming.net/decorator-wrappers-flask-tutorial-login-required/): How to use decorators in Flask.
 Code used on line 31 in app.py
 - [Zetcode](http://zetcode.com/python/bcrypt/): How to use bcrypt to hash password in Python.
-Code used on line 154 in app.py
+Code used on line 175 in app.py
 - [YouTube](https://www.youtube.com/watch?v=vVx1737auSE): How to create login system using Python, Flask and MongoDB.
+Code used on line 203 in app.py
-Code used on line 186 in app.py
+- [Pythonise](https://pythonise.com/series/learning-flask/flask-session-object) How to logout user from Flask session.
+Code used on line 234 in app.py

 ### Acknowledgement